 Athens has definitely stolen our hearts and our bellies!
 As a kid, I always loved learning about Ancient Greece, so it was so cool seeing the ruins in person!
 As an avid traveler, I know many say to skip Athens, however, I highly recommend spending at least a day in the city!
 Therefore, here are the 8 best things to see and do in Athens, Greece.

-Disclaimer: This post may contain affiliate links where I may make a small commission at no additional cost to you.
+Disclaimer: This post may contain affiliate links where I may make a small commission at no extra cost to you.
+Disclosure

 1. Acropolis Ancient Ruins